Weight gain during pregnancy: what to check?

 • Raw or undercooked foods such as meat, fish, eggs and seafood should be avoided at all costs!
 They can carry bacteria and cause infections such as listeriosis or toxoplasmosis.
 So cook absolutely everything!

-• Fish containing high levels of mercury, such as swordfish, marlin and bluefin tuna, can affect the development of the fetal nervous system.
+• Fish containing high levels of mercury, such as swordfish, marlin and bluefin tuna, can affect the development of the foetus' nervous system.
 Canned fish and fresh fish (salmon, herring and mackerel are good alternatives);

 Tips for rebalancing your diet